-3.17 Blaenau Gwent confirmed that an SFCA was in preparation for the deposit plan of the Replacement Local Development Plan.
+3.19 Blaenau Gwent confirmed that an SFCA was in preparation for the deposit plan of the Replacement Local Development Plan.
 This was being undertaken by Wallingford Hydro Solutions Ltd. Blaenau Gwent was also included in a regional SFCA for South East Wales where stage 1 has been completed to date.

-3.18 Julie James, Minister for Climate Change, confirmed in September 2023 that the new TAN 15 will not be issued this calendar year but hopefully next Spring.
-WG are working on defining some ambiguous terminology so there is consistency of application amongst all Wales Councils.
+3.20 Between January and April 2023, WG undertook consultation on further amendments to TAN 15.
+These consultation responses are currently being reviewed.
+Julie James, Minister for Climate Change, confirmed in September 2023 that the new TAN 15 will not be issued this calendar year.